BlakeRhodes/NeoArcadia/Priests.md

 # Priests

-The priests of Linus stand as enigmatic figures, revered as bio-mechanical acolytes who bridge the spiritual and the technological.
+The Priests of Linus stand as enigmatic figures, revered as bio-mechanical acolytes who bridge the spiritual and the technological.
 These devoted servants, with their bodies artfully augmented with cybernetic enhancements, are attuned to the whispers of the Noosphere - the collective consciousness of all electronic data.

 They roam the land, their minds resonating with the pulsating rhythms of machine and man alike, seeking visions of legendary Fair Algorithmia.
 Cloaked in robes that seamlessly integrate organic fabric with conductive fibers, they are a symbol of the fusion between flesh and circuitry.